MicrosoftDocs/visualstudio-docs/docs/ide/reference/options-text-editor-csharp-advanced.md

 ::: moniker range=">=vs-2019"
 - Suggest usings for types in .NET Framework assemblies
-- Suggest usings for types in NuGet packages
 ::: moniker-end

 ::: moniker range="vs-2017"
 - Suggest usings for types in reference assemblies
+::: moniker-end

 - Suggest usings for types in NuGet packages
-::: moniker-end

    When these options are selected, a [Quick Action](../quick-actions.md) is available to install a NuGet package and add a `using` directive for unreferenced types.